|

 yelling with what he’s done, and if this happens often enough, he may begin to

 fear your arrival, as you’re always angry for no reason he can fathom.
+3. Reward behaviors you want, rather than punishing

 behaviors you don’t want.
 Most of us are so accustomed to noticing